Nitrokey/nitrokey-documentation/nethsm/pkcs11/setup.rst

 Passwords
 ~~~~~~~~~

-The password can be provided by multiple means :
+The password can be provided by multiple means:

 - In plain text in the configuration ``password: "mypassword"``
-- In an environment variable read by the module with the ``env:`` prefix : ``env:ENV_STORING_THE_PASSWORD``
+- In an environment variable read by the module with the ``env:`` prefix: ``env:ENV_STORING_THE_PASSWORD``
-- Via the login function of pkcs11, example for pcks11-tool : ``pkcs11-tool --module libnethsm_pkcs11.so -p opPassphrase``
+- Via the login function of pkcs11, example for pcks11-tool: ``pkcs11-tool --module libnethsm_pkcs11.so -p opPassphrase``
-  To provide the the admin password you need to use ``--so-pin`` instead : ``pkcs11-tool --module libnethsm_pkcs11.so --login --login-type so --so-pin Administrator``
+  To provide the the admin password you need to use ``--so-pin`` instead: ``pkcs11-tool --module libnethsm_pkcs11.so --login --login-type so --so-pin Administrator``

 If the password of an user is not set in the configuration file a login will be required to provide the password (3rd method).